 Areas of expertise: Crime Scene Investigation and Analysis; Latent Processing; Blood Detection and Enhancement; Shooting Incident Reconstruction; Death Investigations; Criminal Investigations; Crime Scene Mapping; Evidence Management; Grant Writing; Protocol Development; Accreditation Management.

 Tim has processed approximately 700 crime scenes and 4200 pieces of evidence in his career.
 He has investigated more than 15 homicides, including cold cases.

-Timothy A. Jackson has over 30 years of forensic experience: 21 years with the New Hampshire State Police Forensic Laboratory and ten years with the US Army Criminal Investigation Laboratory, both ANAB ISO/IEC 17025 accredited laboratories.
+Timothy Jackson has over 30 years of forensic experience with the New Hampshire State Police Forensic Laboratory and the US Army Criminal Investigation Laboratory, both ANAB ISO/IEC 17025 accredited laboratories.
 He has an additional six years of crime scene experience while assigned to the US Army Criminal Investigation Command.
 He is certified by the International Association for Identification (IAI) as a Certified Latent Print Examiner (CLPE) and a Certified Footwear Examiner (CFWE).

 Tim’s expertise includes: Latent Impressions (finger, palm and foot friction ridge skin); Questioned Footwear Comparisons; Questioned Tire Track Comparisons; Indented Writing Restoration; Fabric Impressions; Questionable Pattern Interpretation; and Crime Scene Processing for latent impressions, questioned footwear impressions and questioned tire tracks.